Data Processing Agreement

 10. Return and Deletion

 On termination of the Services, TrakSolv will, at the Customer’s choice, delete or return Customer personal data and delete existing copies, unless retention is required by law.
-Customer containers and associated request logs are decommissioned according to TrakSolv’s standard retention schedule after termination.
+Customer containers and associated request logs are decommissioned according to TrakSolv’s standard retention schedule after termination, as set out in our Data Retention & Deletion Policy.
+Residual copies that persist only in routine backups are deleted as those backups age out of the backup retention window.

 11. Liability